lillemets/-folio/_posts/2018-04-27-are_nonsensical_models_useful.md

 ![](img/are_nonsensical_models_useful/unnamed-chunk-6-1.png)

-The model could further be improved not to allow weights and heights to be below 0.
+The model could further be improved not to allow weights and heights below 0.
 But when we only aim for a model that has an intercept of 0 (i.e. no intercept) and fits available data, the optimal formula would be this:

 Weight = 4.8487 * height + -0.1058 * height^2 + 0.001 * height^3